Who can use this homeowner contract?

 Having a contract in place with your builder is an essential part of planning your home improvement project and provides the peace of mind of legal protection.
+Read &/or download our free contract guidance for a homeowner here

 The JCT Home Owner Contracts are PDF documents which you can download save and email.